Europe train tickets from €10

 - Festival type: Arts, music, dance, film and visual art.

 Finland's largest art festival showcases a diverse lineup featuring classical and world music, circus, dance, theatre, a children’s program, cinema and a range of urban events.
 The main concerts are held in a large festival tent but many of the performances are also held outdoors.

 Feast your senses in the Night of Arts where all the city is open for anyone to perform.
-This annual event aims to make art more accessible to everyone across all ages and attracted over 200,000 people in 2015.
+This annual event aims to make art more accessible to everyone across all ages and attracts over 200,000 people annually.

 For one day only, the streets of Zurich, Switzerland are overrun by a street parade like no other in what is heralded as the largest annual parade in the city.
-Love mobiles and DJs spin on seven stages throughout the day and the throngs of punters go wild.
+DJs spin on 30 moving stages (love mobiles) and eight stages throughout the day and the throngs of punters go wild.

 Celebrating the unofficial favourite beverage of Germany is the International Beer Festival.
 Started in 1997, this three-day event has since become a major tourist attraction in Berlin.